-As of January 2015, we do not have any set plans yet for out-of-state recruitments.
+As of January 2015, we do not have any set plans to travel out-of-state to recruit.
 Please continue to watch the website and Facebook for test updates.
 We strongly encourage out-of-state applicants to test at a NTN test site near you.

 Traveling to Portland to Test

-In addition to our out-of-state recruitments we invite qualified applicants to travel to Portland to take part in a local recruitment.
+In addition to our out-of-state recruitments we invite qualified applicant to take the NTN written test and submits scores to the Portland Police Bureau.
 Generally, candidates will need to travel to Portland twice during the hiring process.

-The first trip will include initial testing (oral interview, CPI & PHQ, and physical abilities).
-Several months later, after receiving a Conditional Offer of Hire, applicants will return to take the Psychological and Medical Exams (Phases 5 and 6).
+The first trip will include the oral interview, CPI & PHQ, and physical abilities).
+Several months later, after receiving a Conditional Offer of Hire, applicants will return to Portland and take the Psychological and Medical Exams (Phases 5 and 6).